 Dr Emily Harrold

-Dr Emily Harrold is currently a medical oncology consultant at the Mater Misericordiae University Hospital in Dublin having recently completed an advanced oncology fellowship in Memorial Sloan Kettering Cancer Centre in New York where her research focused on genetic predisposition syndromes and the impact of novel therapeutics on mitigating cancer risk.
+Dr Emily Harrold is currently a medical oncology consultant at the Trinity St James Cancer Institute at St James’s Hospital in Dublin where she holds both a clinical and genetic appointment.
+She is part of the Young Onset Cancer Programme team.
+She previously completed an advanced oncology fellowship in Memorial Sloan Kettering Cancer Centre in New York where her research focused on genetic predisposition syndromes and the impact of novel therapeutics on mitigating cancer risk.
 She is a University College Dublin Medical School graduate who completed her specialist Medical Oncology training in Ireland through the Royal College of Physicians of Ireland.

 Her research interests include cancer immunology, mechanisms of resistance to immunotherapy, inherited cancer genetics and early onset cancers both in cohorts defined by pathogenic germline variants and those without.